 Dakota will be fully responsible for pursuing and securing all financing commitments for the project including financing applications, various publicly assisted capital sources, private debt and equity.

-Dakota expects partner with a regional general contractor to provide general construction services on the privately funded portion of the project.
-We believe that being a builder as well as a developer we can bring efficiency and costs savings to the project.
 Dakota will also engage a qualified property manager for the project based on relevant local experience, quality of service and cost.

 Company brochures and resumes are included in the development team section.

 PROPOSED DEVELOPMENT PROGRAM

 2. Proposed Development Program